johnkary/johnkary.net/source/about/index.md

 ### The Beginning&hellip;

 Web development [started][] as a hobby in 1998 on [Chris Escalante's][] parents' dining room table.
+As teenagers Chris and I founded iConcepts Web Studio and developed websites for Topeka businesses.
 Chris and I are still very close friends and continue to collaborate to this day.

   [Kansas City PHP User Group]: http://www.meetup.com/kcphpug/
   [Lawrence Coders]: http://www.meetup.com/Lawrence-Coders/